Hydrocele Surgery (Hydrocelectomy) Treatment: Effective Relief from Scrotal Swelling at Minnerva Clinic

 A: The surgical procedure itself usually takes about 30 to 60 minutes.

-Q3: Will I have a noticeable scar after hydrocoele surgery?
+Q3: Will I have a noticeable scar after hydrocele surgery?

 A: The incision is usually small and made either in the scrotum or groin crease.
 Surgeons aim to make scars as inconspicuous as possible, and they typically heal well and fade over time.

-Q4: What is the recovery time after hydrocoele surgery?
+Q4: What is the recovery time after hydrocele surgery?

 A: Most adults can return to light work and activities within a week, but should avoid strenuous activity for 2-4 weeks.
 Children can often return to school in about a week with activity restrictions.
 Full resolution of swelling can take several weeks to a few months.

-Q5: Can a hydrocoele go away on its own without surgery?
+Q5: Can a hydrocele go away on its own without surgery?

 A: In infants, many communicating hydrocoeles resolve spontaneously within the first year or two of life.
 In adults, non-communicating hydrocoeles may sometimes resolve but often persist or enlarge if left untreated.
 Small, asymptomatic hydrocoeles in adults may not require treatment.